-Do you have the courage and enthusiasm to start your very own Food for Life program?A new book by Paul Turner, the director of Food for Life will get you on the right track.
+If you want to get your feet wet first, a new book by Paul Turner, the director of Food for Life will get you on the right track.

 On behalf of Food for Life volunteers around the world, I thank you for your sincere desire to make a positive difference in the world.

 Or Purchase (Kindle EDITION) $7.95